pdagger/Springboard_Data_Science/Capstone_Project_1/Inferential Statistics.md

 ![](./Figures/summary_num_jobs_wages.png)

-As the table above shows, there are 7 extra states and this needs to be corrected with further data wragling.
-However let's study with the current dataset if there is a correlation between the number of jobsapplications per state and the average wages per state.
+Let's study with this dataset if there is a correlation between the number of jobsapplications per state and the average wages per state.

 ![](./Figures/scatter_prevailing_wage_mean_applications.png)